Current Ongoing Projects:

 ( C ) Colors

-Exhibition with Lecture series and Symposium, Forum Stadtpark Graz
+Exhibition Diskursiv No. 2 Colors with Lecture series and Symposium

-Color has always been a powerful tool in architecture: it influences the perception of space and form, conveys messages or intentions and guides the sensory experience of the observer.
-Nevertheless, it has lost importance in architectural practice and teaching.
+Color has always been a powerful tool in architecture—it shapes our perception of space and form, communicates ideas or intentions, and guides the sensory experience of the observer.
+Yet despite its significance, color has gradually lost prominence in both architectural practice and education.

-The different positions, approaches and working methods on the subject were discussed in a series of lectures and a symposium with Jan De Vylder, among others, and collected in the form of the exhibition and the publication Diskursiv No.2, Colors.
-With works by Nuno Melo Sousa, Nikola Hergovich, Michael Reindel, Institut Vierzehn and Luca Tommasi as well as 90 contributions from international architectural practices.
+The various perspectives, approaches, and methods related to the topic were explored through a series of lectures and a symposium featuring Jan De Vylder, among others.
+These contributions are brought together in the exhibition and the accompanying publication, Diskursiv No.2, Colors.
+The show includes works by Nuno Melo Sousa, Nikola Hergovich, Michael Reindel, Institut Vierzehn, and Luca Tommasi, along with 90 submissions from international architecture studios.

 ( 1 )